Look Up Free Cuyahoga County Public Records on Anyone

 Alternatively, information may be obtained by visiting the Clerk of Court’s Offices or calling the docket information at 216-443-7950.

-Find Criminal & Arrest Information via the Cuyahoga County Sheriff’s Office
+Search Criminal & Arrest Information via the Cuyahoga County Sheriff’s Office

 In addition to running background checks through the sheriff’s office that was mentioned earlier, it is possible for residents to obtain criminal records from the Cuyahoga County Sheriff’s Office.